timreichen/Bundler/README.md

 #### Optimization

-Bundler will optimize and minify code with the `--optimize` option.
+Bundler will optimize and minify code with the `--optimize` option using [csso](https://github.com/css/csso).

 #### Postcss